AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-requisition-lists-manage.md

 1. From their account dashboard, the customer chooses **My Requisition Lists**.

-1. Find the requisition list that you want to open, and click **View** and do any of the following:
+1. Locates the requisition list that they want to open, and clicks **View** and do any of the following:

 ### Add products to cart